 By Graci D’Amore, Jane’s Due Process

-It’s frustrating when you’re pregnant when you don’t want to be; you’re nauseous, crampy, scared and angry, and the last thing you want to do is explain what you need from someone to feel comfortable.
-You just want them to immediately get it but unfortunately (and fortunately) people aren’t mind-readers.
-I needed someone to hold my hand, to seem 100% sure that everything would be ok; someone calm, relaxed, but still attuned to my needs.
+It’s frustrating when you’re pregnant when you don’t want to be.
+You’re nauseous, crampy, scared and angry, and the last thing you want to do is explain what you need from someone to feel comfortable.
+You just want people to immediately get it but unfortunately, people aren’t mind-readers.
+During my abortion, I needed someone to hold my hand, to seem 100% sure that everything would be ok; someone calm, relaxed, but still attuned to my needs.
 I needed someone to rub my back when I asked, to make me laugh, to remind me to drink water and offer to make food.
 Someone to be empathetic to my fears and discomfort.

 When I was 24, I decided to have an abortion.
 I had recently ended a relationship with a guy who was moving away for school and a month later, I started dating someone new when I found out I was 6 weeks pregnant.

-It wasn’t the worst experience of my life and it wasn’t the best either, but I didn’t receive the comfort I craved at the time.
-Looking back at it, I think if I had figured out what I needed and wanted from my support person, my medical abortion would have been easier.
+My abortion wasn’t the worst experience of my life, but it wasn’t the best either.
+The reason for this was because I didn’t receive the comfort I craved at the time.
+Looking back at it, I think if I had figured out what I needed and wanted from my support person, my medical abortion would have been a lot easier.

 First, let me give you some context: I was sure of my decision but I was also incredibly nervous about not knowing what to expect.
 I had never thought about having an abortion, let alone how it was done.
 I didn’t know what I needed, or how I would feel, I just knew I didn’t want to be pregnant.
 I was grateful for my sister who I called immediately.
 She had the medical abortion and walked me through what to expect like cramping, bleeding and passing clots.